deforde/demodulator/README.md

 - [fftw](https://www.fftw.org/)
 - [liquid-dsp](https://github.com/jgaeddert/liquid-dsp)

+To download, build and install (locally) the required dependencies, simply run the `build.sh` script.

-Check out the workflow script here: `.github/workflows/build.yml`, to get an idea of how to go about installing the necessary dependencies.
+Alternatively, check out the workflow script here: `.github/workflows/build.yml`, to get an idea of how to go about installing the necessary dependencies manually, should you so wish.

 -----------------------------------------------------------